JVMartin/bash-here/README.md

 ![Screenshot](/ss.png?raw=true)

-Works both when right clicking on a folder or when right clicking on the background in Windows explorer.
+Works both when right-clicking on a folder or when right-clicking on the background in Windows explorer.

 Simply download or clone this repository and run [`bash-here.reg`](/bash-here.reg) to install the registries.